On explicit $L^2$-convergence rate estimate for underdamped Langevin dynamics: Abstract

 \section{Abstract}

-We provide a new explicit estimate of exponential decay rate of underdamped Langevin dynamics in $L^2$ distance.
+We provide a refined explicit estimate of exponential decay rate of underdamped Langevin dynamics in $L^2$ distance, based on a framework developed in \cite{armstrong2019variational}.
 To achieve this, we first prove a Poincar\'{e}-type inequality with Gibbs measure in space and Gaussian measure in momentum.
-Our new estimate provides a more explicit and simpler expression of decay rate; moreover, when the potential is convex with Poincar\'{e} constant $m \ll 1$, our new estimate offers the decay rate of $\mathcal{O}(\sqrt{m})$ after optimizing the choice of friction coefficient, which is much faster compared to $\mathcal{O}(m)$ for the overdamped Langevin dynamics.
+Our estimate provides a more explicit and simpler expression of decay rate; moreover, when the potential is convex with Poincar\'{e} constant $m \ll 1$, our estimate shows the decay rate of $O(\sqrt{m})$ after optimizing the choice of friction coefficient, which is much faster than $m$ for the overdamped Langevin dynamics.

 \keywords{underdamped Langevin dynamics; Poincar\'{e} inequality; convergence rate; hypocoercivity.}